blmontoya/cartpole/README.md

 <!-- Using the Programs -->
 # Using the Programs

+All commands here should be run in src.

 ## cartpole_model.py
 You can create a model trained on cartpole by running: